AnonymouX47/term-image/README.md

 If the image is animated (GIF, WEBP), the animation is infinitely looped but can be stopped with `Ctrl-C`.

-**If multiple sources or at least one directory is given, the TUI (Text-based/Terminal User Interface) is launched to navigate through the images.**
+**By default, if multiple sources or at least one directory is given, the TUI (Text-based/Terminal User Interface) is launched to navigate through the images.**

 **NOTE:** `python -m term_img` can be used as an alternative to the `term-img` command **(take note of the _underscore_ VS _hyphen_)**.